 Explore ancient temples, sea cliffs and the Knights Templar city of Valletta

 In the middle of the Mediterranean Sea lies a cluster of islands.
 The largest of these is Malta, modest in size but boasting a wealth of historic sites.
 This bustling, colourful and cheerful island offers a great insight to the past.
 We also make a visit to Gozo, Malta’s smaller, rural and more scenic neighbour.

-• Valleta, a UNESCO Heritage City
+• Valleta, UNESCO World Heritage City.

 - Good quality en-suite accommodation in one of our European partner hotels

 - Half Board – continental breakfast and evening meal

 - The services of an experienced HF Holidays’ leader